 Introduction To Data Analytics Interview Questions and Answer

-Below is the Top 2019 Data Analytics Interview Questions that are mostly asked in an interview.
+Below are the Top 2019 Data Analytics Interview Questions that are mostly asked in an interview.
 These are divided into two parts:

 Part 1 – Data Analytics Interview Questions and Answers (Basic)